CyberSpencer/TCPDump-Network-Analysis/README.md

 These could all be signs of unauthorized or malicious activity.

-By understanding these components, you can paint a clearer picture of your network's activity and take more informed actions.
+Understanding these components aids in painting a more percise picture of your network's activity thus allowing more informed decision making.

 ---

 ## Troubleshooting Tips 😓

-Hit a snag?
-Don't sweat it; common issues usually have easy fixes:
+Common issues with easy fixes:

 - 🚫 **Permission Denied**: You'll likely need administrative or root access.
 - ❓ **Interface Not Found**: Use `tcpdump -D` to list available interfaces.